 Stormwater discharges are generated by precipitation and runoff from land, pavements, building rooftops and other surfaces.
-These hardened surfaces are called ‘impervious surfaces’ and they do not allow rainfall to infiltrate into the soil surface like natural vegetation, so more of the rainfall becomes stormwater runoff.
-Stormwater runoff accumulates pollutants such as oil and grease, chemicals, nutrients, metals, and bacteria as it travels across land.
+These hardened surfaces are called ‘impervious surfaces’ and they do not allow rainfall to infiltrate into the soil surface, so more of the rainfall becomes stormwater runoff.
+Stormwater runoff may accumulate pollutants such as oil and grease, chemicals, nutrients, metals, and bacteria as it travels across land.

 Why be Concerned About Stormwater?

 Stormwater can pick up debris, chemicals, dirt, and other pollutants and flow into a storm sewer system or directly to a lake, stream, river, wetland, or coastal water.
 Anything that enters a storm sewer system is discharged untreated into the waterbodies we use for swimming, fishing, and providing drinking water.

 Polluted stormwater runoff can have many adverse effects on plants, fish, animals, and people:

 - Sediment can cloud the water and make it difficult or impossible for aquatic plants to grow.
 Sediment also can destroy aquatic habitats.

 - Excess nutrients can cause algae blooms.
 When algae die, they sink to the bottom and decompose in a process that removes oxygen from the water.
 Fish and other aquatic organisms can't exist in water with low dissolved oxygen levels.